-This document provides an overview of the Android DRM framework, and introduces the interfaces a DRM plug-in must implement.
+This document provides an overview of the Android digital rights management (DRM) framework and introduces the interfaces a DRM plug-in must implement.
 This document does not describe robustness rules or compliance rules that may be defined by a DRM scheme.

 Availability of rich digital content is important to users on mobile devices.
 To make their content widely available, Android developers and digital content publishers need a consistent DRM implementation supported across the Android ecosystem.
 To make that digital content available on Android devices and to ensure at least one consistent DRM available across all devices, Google provides DRM without license fees on compatible Android devices.
-On Android 3.0 and higher platforms, the DRM plug-in is integrated with the Android DRM framework and can use hardware-backed protection to secure premium content and user credentials.
+The DRM plug-in is integrated with the Android DRM framework and can use hardware-backed protection to secure premium content and user credentials.

 The DRM framework is designed to be implementation agnostic and abstracts the details of the specific DRM scheme implementation in a scheme-specific DRM plug-in.
 The DRM framework includes simple APIs to handle complex DRM operations, register users and devices to online DRM services, extract constraint information from the license, associate DRM content and its license, and finally decrypt DRM content.